-The total number of single person households in need of housing assistance, as quantified by the Summary: Households/Persons Counted During the Annual Point-In-Time County from 2016-2018 in Cumberland County, provided in February 2019.
-The number of homeless households without children persons in 2017 was higher than 2018 as well as in previous years.
-Similar, the total number of homeless households and persons in the County was higher in 2017.
+The number of homeless households without children persons in 2023 was higher than 2022 as well as in previous years.
+Similarly, the total number of homeless households and persons in the County was higher in 2023.

-However, the number of emergency sheltered people in 2018 grew dramatically from 59 in 2016 to 125 in 2018.
-Adults with children in emergency shelters also grew from 27 in 2016 to 70 in 2018.
-Data for Unaccompanied Youth Households was not collected in 2016 or 2017 but in 2018 there were 12 people in this category.
-Prevalent homeless subcategories that were noted in the Summary were severely mentally ill, chronic substance abuse, persons with HIV/AIDS, persons with a disability, veterans, and victims of domestic violence.
+However, the number of emergency sheltered people in 2023 grew substantially in 2023.
+Adults with children in emergency shelters also grew from 2020 to 2023.
+Data for Prevalent homeless subcategories that were noted in the Summary were severely mentally ill, chronic substance abusers, persons with HIV/AIDS, persons with a disability, veterans, and victims of domestic violence.
 The greatest number of homeless within the subcategories is persons with a disability.
-In 2018, there 30 individuals counted during a PIT count.
+In 2023, there were 58 individuals with a disability counted during a PIT count.
 The second and third largest PIT counts in the subcategories are severely mentally ill and chronic substance.